-And then from somewhere came a strange flutterng sound.
-Like the pages of a book being quietly...closed.
+Suddenly there was a strange fluttering sound-like the pages of a book being quietly closed.

-The road was narrow and dark, cicadas serenaded in the nearby brush, and a woman lay silent and still beside a deep crater with a sporty, low-slung, lipstickred convertible lying in it.
-After a few heartbeats her eyes began a gentle flutter, and slowly opened.
+Epilogue The road was narrow and dark.

+A deep hush filled the night, except for a swarm of cicadas that sang a haunting tune in the nearby brush.
+A woman lay silent and still inside a sporty, low-slung, lipstick-red Spyder convertible.
+In only moments, her lashes gently fluttered, and then opened.
 Lifting her head, she looked around curiously.
-She sat up slowly, shaking her head, trying to free it of the oppressive sensation she felt.
-How long had she been out?
+Screaming aches and pains caused her to move slowly as she tried to climb out of the car.
+How long have I been out?

+As she looked down into the smoking crater where her car still lay, the whole thing came back to her slowly.
 She looked around.
 It was still dark, so she couldn't have been out too long.
-She finally moved to get up and leaned against the car, trying to get herself oriented.
-As if on cue, in the distance she saw a pair of headlights coming toward her.
+With her head swimming, she was forced to lean against the cool metal of her car for a moment to get herself oriented.
+As if on cue, in the distance, she saw a pair of headlights coming toward her.
 "What luck!" she cried out.

-She quickly pushed herself away from the car and began wildly waving her arms.
+She quickly pushed herself away from the car, ran to the center of the street and wildly waved her arms.
 The oncoming car slowed down and a pair of electric blue eyes stared out of a swarthy face.
 "Need some help?"
 "Yes!" she cried out.
 "Thank God you came by.
 My car is over there in that hole, and my cell phone isn't working."
-He pulled over to the side and got out of the car, looking at the deep hole in the blacktop.
-"How did a hole that size get there?"
+He slowly pulled over to the side and got out of his car.
+Looking at the deep hole in the blacktop, he said, "How did a hole that size get there?"
 "You wouldn't believe me if I told you."
 He looked around.
 "Not a very good place to have an accident.
 Looks like nothing around for miles."
-"You're right," she said, staring at him.
+"You're right."
+She looked closely at him.
 "You have a strange accent I can't place."
 "Don't try.
-I am English for the most part, but my family comes from Northwest Europe."
-He looked at her car.
-"Well, I guess the first thing we need is a tow truck, then a mechanic."
-He turned back to her with a warm smile.
+I'm English for the most part, but my family comes from Northwest Europe."
+He paced around, looking at her car.
+"Well, I guess the first thing we need is a tow truck, and then a mechanic."
+"You can forget the mechanic.
+It's totaled."
+"You're probably right," he said with a warm smile.
 "I would be happy to take you somewhere."
-"Thanks, I don't know what I would have done if you hadn't come along.
+"Thanks."
+She quickly grabbed her purse and they both slowly walked toward his car.
+"I don't know what I would have done if you hadn't come along.
 I had a plane to catch, but I'm so late now, I'll probably be fired."
 "Actually, we're both right on time," came his strange reply.
-Knowing she didn't understand his remark, he quickly extended his hand.
+Seeing her surprise at his answer, he stopped walking and quickly extended his hand.
 "My name is Franz Staresini."
-She looked down at his hand, then slowly, with some hesitation, she took it, jumping as a small shock of electricity sizzled between them.
+"Staresini," she repeated thoughtfully.
+"Sounds familiar, like I've heard it somewhere before."
+After thinking about it for a moment, she smiled.
+"Guess not."
+Finally taking his hand, she jumped back as a small shock of electricity sizzled between them.
 Lightning!